eost/wphase_catalog/README.md

-# Wphase catalog - Documentation
+# Wphase catalog

-*This document's purpose is to describe the wphase catalog's structure and help developers who want to improve it getting familiar with its architecture.*
+Wphase catalog is a simple web form application to store and access W-phase solutions.

 ## Information
 This project is written using [Django 1.8](https://www.djangoproject.com/download/), [Python 3.2](https://www.python.org/downloads/) and [PostgreSQL 9.4](http://www.postgresql.org/).
 It currently uses the following libraries :